What is e-Counseling?

 When I went back to grad school in 2005 to get my counseling degree and license, though online counseling was being practiced by some mental health professionals, it was nonetheless a kind of fringe alternative that did not get serious attention in any of my training.
 If it was mentioned at all, it was brushed aside as undesirable and ineffective.
 I would have thought so too for the next 15 years.
 And then, in 2020, all that began to change as the worldwide COVID-19 pandemic shut down all our counseling practices and left my clients emotionally stranded.
 During the shutdown I began to do serious research on e-counseling itself, including the challenges of secure, confidential information technology, but also the ethical and practical issues.
 I've addressed some of that in a whitepaper entitled, 5 Reasons You Probably Don't Want Online Counseling.
 I'll be the first (well, maybe not the first!) to admit that I wouldn't want online counseling myself if I had other options.
 But, for ministers especially, e-counseling may be the only way to get the help they need, especially given the unique and specialized nature of clergy care.
 Let me also say a word about the difference between e-counseling and e-coaching.
 Licensed professional counselors are legally restricted in offering counseling services across state lines.
 We are not permitted to offer online counseling outside the licensing state.
 Though many mental health professionals believe the restrictions are antiquated and a relic of an older time, that doesn't change the reality.
 For this reason, those who desire services from other states must follow different enrollment procedures and the sessions will be structured differently to reflect those restrictions.
 We call it a "coaching" service and I describe it in detail elsewhere.

 If you are considering e-counseling, you no doubt have many questions and assumptions like I did.
 I've tried to address many of them here.
 As always, if you have concerns not addressed, I encourage you to contact me directly.
+If you decide to go ahead with e-counseling, you will need to complete the counseling contract and consent forms and return them before your first session.

 The Fortress e-Counseling Process